alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - VH for co-creating the king's college workshop
 - JB participating in mapathon (woo!)
 - Talarify team (AT, AVDW, NP) for the enlightening conversation re: networks, imagining emerging forms of attribution
+- DG for getting us on the fediverse!

 ### Event updates
 - Talk @ SSI: 16 may